Walter Citrine, 1st Baron Citrine: Personal life

 Walter Citrine married his life-time partner, Dorothy Ellen ('Doris') Slade (1892–1973) in 1914 and they had two sons.
 They settled in Wembley Park from 1925/6.
 In 1955 they were living at Dorislade 59, Royston Park Road, Hatch End (Pinner).
-His wife died in 1973.and Citrine later moved to Brixham in Devon.
-He took his title, Baron Citrine of Wembley from this long association.
+His wife died in 1973 and Citrine later moved to Brixham in Devon.
+He died in 1983 at age 95.
 He is buried in Harrow Weald Cemetery.

+He was made a Knight Commander of the Order of the British Empire (KBE) in the 1935 Birthday Honours List, made a Privy Councillor in 1940 and a peer in 1946 taking the title, Baron Citrine, of Wembley in the County of Middlesex from this long association.
+He was elevated to a Knight Grand Cross of the Order of the British Empire (GBE) in the 1958 Birthday Honours List.

-Sir Walter Citrine had been knighted in 1935, made a Privy Councillor in 1940 and a peer in 1946, when he retired from the TUC to become a member of the National Coal Board for a year.
+He retired in 1946 from the TUC to become a member of the National Coal Board for a year.
 He then became chairman of the Central Electricity Authority from 1947 to 1957, (and a part-time board member for another five years), until he finally retired aged over seventy.
+On 25 January 1957, he read the address at the memorial service for his electrical colleague Dame Caroline Haslett at St Martins in the Field, alongside Norah Balls who read the lesson.

 He began attending debates in the House of Lords in the 1960s and made many well-received contributions throughout that decade.
 In 1975, Lord Citrine made his last appearance at the rostrum of his old union, the ETU, to receive the union's highest honour, its gold badge and the huge acclaim from the delegates.
 In the 1960s, he published his autobiography in two volumes, Men and Work (1964) and Two Careers (1967), which demonstrate considerable writing skills, as well as being one of the best accounts of his times, based on the meticulous shorthand notes he kept as the events unfolded.